SS Empire Morn: Hulked and postwar

 The Empire Morn was not repaired, and was used as a store hulk at Gibraltar.
 She remained in this role until 1947, when she was sold to F M Pereda, of Spain, as the San Antonio.
-She underwent repairs that involved the fitting of a new stern in Cadiz, that increased her length and tonnage.
+She underwent repairs that involved the fitting of a new stern in Cádiz, that increased her length and tonnage.
 She sailed with F M Pereda, having been renamed Rio Pas later in 1947, until 1963.
 She was then sold to Marítima Colonial y de Comercio SA (MARCOSA), of Madrid and remained in service with them until being scrapped at Santander in January 1973.